36 of the funniest jokes about Kwasi Kwarteng being sacked after just 38 days

 Kwarteng was appointed as chancellor on 6th September and although he's not the shortest-serving chancellor ever (Conservative Iain Macleod, died in office just 30 days after taking the job in 1970) it's certainly not a good look for the MP whose mini-budget plunged the UK economy into chaos.

-The UK will now have its fourth chancellor in the space of a year and yes, the jokes are writing themselves.
+The UK will now have its fourth chancellor in the space of a year.

+There are hundreds of jokes about Kwarteng doing the round on social media, so here are 38 in honour of his 38 days in the job.

 \u201cI literally have some cheese in my fridge that has lasted longer than Chancellor Kwasi Kwarteng\u201d— Sathnam Sanghera (@Sathnam Sanghera) 1665744306